underthecurve/r-data-cleaning-tricks/README.md

 ## How to follow this workshop

 * You can clone or download this repository by clicking on the green button above, "Clone or download"
-* Opening the .R files in RStudio
+* Open the `.R` file in RStudio
-* Following along by reading the .md file online by clicking the Github link above
+* Follow along by reading the `.md` file online by clicking the Github link above

 ## Questions / Feedback?